-Thanks to its crystal clear and emerald waters, Saranda is one of the main seaside resorts in Albania, full of activities, especially for young people.
+Thanks to its crystal clear and emerald waters, Saranda is one of Albania’s main seaside resorts, full of activities, especially for young people.
 But also its surroundings are all to be discovered, even if their achievement can sometimes be longer than expected, due to the not quite modern roads.
 The attractions tell the true essence of Albania!

 Here are what to see, the best beaches and what to do in the evening in Saranda, Albania.